VermaAgentiX/Agentic-UI-Object-Interaction-Framework/README.md

 ---

 ## 📖 Overview
-Introducing, An AI agent framework interacts directly with live UI objects through tools mehods instead of using pixels, OCR, or mouse automation.
+Introducing, An AI agent framework interacts directly with live UI objects through tools methods instead of using pixels, OCR, or mouse automation.

 **Agentic UI Object Interaction (AUOI)** is a new interaction paradigm where AI agents communicate directly with graphical user interface (GUI) objects rather than controlling applications through mouse movements, keyboard simulation, screenshots, or computer vision.